web-dev-carolina/headless-cms/README.md

 Full endpoint documentation along with examples will be added here.
 ### Testimonials
 #### POST
-Adds a testimonial object.
+Adds a testimonial object.\

-Returns a list of testimonial objects.
+Returns a complete list of testimonial objects.\
 Data:
 ```
 {